 The rag picker’s dream:

 Ela has worked extensively with women rag pickers.
-She has observed, “A woman who has no money will send herself out as a rag picker.
+She has observed, “A woman who has no money will send herself out like a rag picker.
 A rag picker the lowest income among the urban poor.
 She will pick the kind of trash that can be turned into cash at the end of the day and feed the family.
 She may have earnings today but if it rains she has nothing tomorrow.”

 “The prices of the raw materials of rag pickers fluctuate from area to area depending on the dealer and the scrap imported from foreign countries.
 In the 1970s they made less than Rs200 a month.
 The rag pickers said that since rag picking was their profession they had to accept it but they couldn’t accept such low prices in the waste.
-In order to get a better price the women decided to side step the middle man and the dealer.
+In order to get a better price, the women decided to sidestep the middle man and the dealer.
 They bought shares and launched a new cooperative.”